How Long is the River Liffey? Exploring the Lifeline of Dublin

 3.2 Cultural and Symbolic Value

-The annual tradition of dyeing the river green on St. Patrick’s Day further emphasizes the cultural significance of the River Liffey.
+Every year during St. Patrick’s Day the city celebrates by changing the river’s water to emerald green which demonstrates how important the River Liffey is to Dubliners.
 This vibrant celebration showcases the deep connection between the river and the Irish heritage.

 3.3 Recreational Enjoyment